- Psoriasis Pictures

 Is psoriasis contagious?

-No. Research studies have not shown it to be contagious from person to person.
-A person cannot catch it from someone else, and one cannot pass it to anyone else by skin-to-skin contact.
+No. A person cannot catch it from someone else, and one cannot pass it to anyone else by skin-to-skin contact.
 Directly touching someone with psoriasis every day will never transmit the condition.

 Is there a cure for psoriasis?